|

 order).
 How would this be done?

-the field attributes menu.
+attributes menu.
 (Use the EDIT, FIELD ATTRIBUTES command.)
-This creates a second
+This

-(Monday, Tuesday, Wednesday) in the code field.
-Again, use the EDIT, ADD command once the
+Wednesday) in the code field.
+Again, use the EDIT, ADD command once

 A number of add-on programs for ACT! exist which give ACT!